jasperdunn/react-form-hooks/README.md

 - `formErrors` - Object where each key is the form input name, and each value is an array of error messages (string/jsx).
 - `numberOfErrors` - Number of inputs that have errors.
 - `validateForm` - Function that runs validation on the whole form, returns formIsValid (boolean).
-- `validateInputValue(event)` - Function that runs validation on an input.
+- `validateInputValue(input, value?)` - Function that runs validation on an input, returns inputIsValid (boolean).
 - `clearFormErrors` - Function that clears the form errors.
 - `clearInputErrors(input)` - Function that clears the errors for an input via an event handler or passing the new value.
 - `setInputErrors(name, errors)` - Function that sets the errors for an input.